-With Star Wars Day, May 4th, just around the corner, it’s a great time to turn the magical allure of the Star Wars movie franchise into fun and fascinating lessons in the classroom.
-Using these free Star Wars ideas and tools, teachers of any galaxy will easily engross Padawans of any age in instruction on any topic.
+Star Wars Day, May 4th, is a great time to turn the magical allure of the Star Wars movie franchise into fun and fascinating lessons in the classroom.
+Using these free Star Wars ideas, lessons, actitvies, and tools, teachers of any galaxy will easily engross Padawans of any age in instruction on any topic.
 Enjoy!

 Create a Star Wars Adventure in Scratch